buildtesters/buildtest/docs/contributing/github_integration.rst

 to see status of coverage report during PR review process.
 The codecov file `.codecov.yml <https://github.com/buildtesters/buildtest/blob/devel/.codecov.yml>`_ is used for configuration codecov.
 For more details on codecov yaml file see https://docs.codecov.io/docs/codecov-yaml.

-`Coveralls <https://docs.coveralls.io/>`_ is a web service that tracks code coverage similar to Codecov.
-We use `Coveralls GitHub Action <https://github.com/marketplace/actions/coveralls-github-action>`_ to publish coverage report to coveralls from GitHub workflows.

 GitHub Actions
 --------------